-KeepAble web hub is now live
+The KeepAble web hub is ready for you

 The team at ILA gained insight from the sector through surveys and focus groups to understand where there were gaps in the delivery of wellness and reablement.
 KeepAble was developed with the aim of bringing together all the information and resources to one accessible place.
 It also provides an opportunity for the ILA team to work with home care providers and support them to develop and embed wellness and reablement initiatives.